 On March 16, 2023, purported stockholders of the Company filed a putative class action complaint against certain current and former directors and officers of the Company in the Delaware Court of Chancery, in a case captioned Lora v.
-Kabot, et al., Case No. 2023-0322.
-The complaint alleges that the defendants made certain material misrepresentations, and omitted certain material information, in their public statements and disclosures regarding the Business Combination in violation of the securities laws, and seeks damages on behalf of a putative class of stockholders who purchased SRAC stock on or before August 9, 2021.
-The putative class action does not name the Company as a defendant.
-Regardless, the current and former directors and officers of the Company named as defendants have demanded indemnification and advancement from the Company under the terms of the Merger Agreement and the exhibits thereto, the Delaware corporate code, the Company's bylaws, and their individual indemnification agreements.
-The Company may be liable for the fees and costs incurred by the defendants, and may have an obligation to advance such fees during the pendency of the litigation.
+Kabot, et al., Case No. 2023-0322 (the "Lora Action").
+Like the Shirley complaint, the complaint alleges that the defendants made certain material misrepresentations, and omitted certain material information, in their public statements and disclosures regarding the Business Combination in violation of the securities laws, and seeks damages on behalf of a putative class of stockholders who purchased SRAC stock on or before August 9, 2021.

 On March 17, 2023, purported stockholders of the Company filed a putative class action complaint against certain current and former directors and officers of the Company in the Delaware Court of Chancery, in a case captioned Burk v.
-Kabot, et al., Case No. 2023-0334.
-Like the Lora complaint, the Burk complaint alleges that the defendants made certain material misrepresentations, and omitted certain material information, in their public statements and disclosures regarding the Business Combination in violation of the securities laws, and seeks damages on behalf of a putative class of stockholders who purchased SRAC stock on or before August 9, 2021.
-The putative class action does not name the Company as a defendant.
-Regardless, the current and former directors and officers of the Company named as defendants have demanded indemnification and advancement from the Company under the terms of the Merger Agreement and the exhibits thereto, the Delaware corporate code, the Company's bylaws, and their individual indemnification agreements.
-The Company may be liable for the fees and costs incurred by the defendants, and may have an obligation to advance such fees during the pendency of the litigation.
+Kabot, et al., Case No. 2023-0334 (the "Burk Action").
+Like the Lora and Shirley complaints, the Burk complaint alleges that the defendants made certain material misrepresentations, and omitted certain material information, in their public statements and disclosures regarding the Business Combination in violation of the securities laws, and seeks damages on behalf of a putative class of stockholders who purchased SRAC stock on or before August 9, 2021.